lagendijkict/AzureSQL/README.md

 7. Practice time
 Use Azure Data Studio (Linux/Mac) or Sql Server Management Studio (Windows) to connect to Azure SQL and run your queries.

+### Required module
+You need the Az module to run the Azure SQL commands inside the PowerShell script.
+Sample install command (run as admin):
+Install-Module -Name Az -AllowClobber -Scope AllUsers -Force

 ### Other
 I didn't add the SQL files to this repository, because they are part of this book: https://www.microsoftpressstore.com/store/t-sql-fundamentals-9781509302000 > Downloads